cutelabnyc/euro-devkit/README.md

 version of the STM32 HAL library.

-- `lib/` contains submodules for each eurorack module's code, as well as `cute-op` which is our internal API for DSP and operational code.
+- `lib/` contains submodules for each eurorack module's code, as well as `cutesynth` which is our internal API for DSP and operational code.
 - `include/` contains pin/GPIO mappings that can be added and configured for each module
 - `src/` has all the main hardware code according to development on STM32 chips